mnot/I-D/binary-structured-headers/draft.md

 Note that senders MUST know that the next-hop recipient understands these fields (typically, using the negotiation mechanism defined in {{negotiate}}) before using them.
 Likewise, recipients MUST transform them back to their unaliased form before forwarding the message to a peer or other consuming components that do not have this capability.

-Each field name listed below indicates a replacement field name and a way to map its value to Structured Headers.
+Each field name listed below indicates a replacement field name and a way to map its value to Structured Fields.

-* ISSUE: using separate names assures that the different syntax doesn't "leak" into normal headers, but it isn't strictly necessary if implementations always convert back to the correct form when giving it to peers or consuming software that doesn't understand this. <https://github.com/mnot/I-D/issues/307>
+* ISSUE: using separate names assures that the different syntax doesn't "leak" into normal fields, but it isn't strictly necessary if implementations always convert back to the correct form when giving it to peers or consuming software that doesn't understand this. <https://github.com/mnot/I-D/issues/307>

 ### URLs

-The following field names (paired with their replacement field names) have values that can be represented in Binary Structured Headers by considering their payload a string.
+The following field names (paired with their replacement field names) have values that can be represented in Binary Structured Fields by considering their payload a string.

 * Content-Location - SH-Content-Location
 * Location - SH-Location